sapardo10/FindYourKid/README.md

 * It is develop in Kotlin
 * Uses gradle for dependency managment
 * It follows some directives about UI design (Colors and contrast)
+* It has a animation on the first screen to load a logo before going into the application

 -------------------------------------------------------------------------------------------
 Eeny, meeny, miny, moe.
 With wich bus should I go?